The Securitisation Law Review: Luxembourg

 A securitisation company is a fully taxable Luxembourg company.
 As such, it is subject to corporate income tax at a rate of 17 per cent, municipal business tax at a rate of 6.75 per cent (in Luxembourg City (the rate varies from one municipality to another)) and a contribution to the unemployment fund of 7 per cent.
 The overall combined corporation tax burden thus currently stands at 24.94 per cent (in Luxembourg City).

-The securitisation company is assessed on the basis of its global profits, after deduction of allowable expenses and charges, determined in accordance with Luxembourg general accounting standards (subject to certain fiscal adjustments) and subject to the provisions of applicable tax treaties.
+The securitisation company is assessed based on its global profits, after deduction of allowable expenses and charges, determined in accordance with Luxembourg general accounting standards (subject to certain fiscal adjustments) and subject to the provisions of applicable tax treaties.
 Expenses that relate to an item of income that is not taxable in Luxembourg are not deductible for tax purposes.

 However, the Securitisation Act provides for specific rules applying to a securitisation company in relation to tax deductibility.
-Indeed, the Securitisation Act states that the obligations assumed by a securitisation company towards the investors (including shareholders) and any other creditors are to be considered tax deductible expenses.
-In other words, a securitisation company should be able to deduct any payments due or made to any investors, or to any other creditors, from its taxable profits, subject to the IDLRs, under the ATAD 1 Law (see 'IDLRs' below) and to the anti-hybrid mismatch rules, under the ATAD 2 Law (see 'Anti hybrid mismatch rules' below).
+The Securitisation Act states that the obligations assumed by a securitisation company towards the investors (including shareholders) and any other creditors are to be considered tax deductible expenses.
+In other words, a securitisation company should be able to deduct any payments due or made to any investors, or to any other creditors, from its taxable profits, subject to the IDLRs, which have recently been introduced into Luxembourg tax law under the ATAD 1 Law (see 'IDLRs' below).

 Investors may generally hold either equity or debt securities issued by a securitisation company.
-Therefore, any payments to the investors (whether they hold shares or notes issued by a securitisation company), whether in the form of dividends or interest, as well as any commitments to the investors, whether in the form of due and unpaid dividends or accrued and unpaid interest (regardless of the actual date of payment), will be deductible for tax purposes, subject to the IDLRs and the anti-hybrid mismatch rules under the ATAD 2 Law.
+Therefore, any payments to the investors (whether they hold shares or notes issued by a securitisation company), whether in the form of dividends or interest, as well as any commitments to the investors, whether in the form of due and unpaid dividends or accrued and unpaid interest (regardless of the actual date of payment), will be deductible for tax purposes, subject to the IDLRs.

 Therefore the securitisation transaction entered into by a securitisation company should not give rise to any corporation tax burden in Luxembourg, if properly structured (i.e., if it is ensured that, during each financial year, any income realised by a securitisation company may be offset by corresponding deductible expenses, including interest paid or accrued to the investors under the debt securities it has issued).
 The Luxembourg tax authorities do not require a securitisation company to realise any minimum profit margin that would be subject to tax.